ioos/Cloud-Sandbox/DEPLOYMENT.md

 ---

 ### Install all of the required software and libraries
-This is done automatically in `init_template.tpl` <br>
+This is done automatically in `init_template.tpl`

-Some of the things it installs:<br>
+Some of the things it installs:
 - GNU Fortran, C++, and C compilers
 - IntelOne API Fortran, C++, and C compilers
 - IntelOne API MPI libraries
 - NetCDF, HDF5, and other libraries needed by the models.

-It takes around 45 minutes for the entire setup to complete,<br>
-and about another 10 minutes for the machine image/snapshot creation.<br>
+It takes around 45 minutes for the entire setup to complete, and about another 10 minutes for the machine image/snapshot creation.
 Wait a few minutes before logging in, it takes a minute or two for the instance to boot up.

-Details about the created instance and how to login will be output when completed.<br>
+Details about the created instance and how to login will be output when completed.

 Terraform output can also be viewed any time by running the following command from the ./terraform directory:
 ```